 • Find out how your child keeps track of homework and how they organize their notebooks.
 Then work together to develop a system your child will want to use.
 Most kids (and adults, btw) benefit from making lists and/or using a planner.

 • Shop with your child for tools that will help them stay organized, such as binders, folders, and/or a planner.

 Learning to schedule enough time to complete an assignment may be difficult for your student.
 Even when students have a week to do a project, many won’t start until the night before it’s due.
 Learning to organize time into productive blocks takes practice and experience.

 Tips to help your child manage time:

-• Track assignments on a monthly calendar.
+• Track assignments on a weekly or monthly calendar.
 Work backward from the due date of larger assignments and break them into nightly tasks.

-• Help your child record how much time she spends on homework each week so she can figure out how to divide this time into manageable chunks.
+• Help your child record how much time they spend on homework each week so they can figure out how to divide this time into manageable chunks.

 • Together, designate a time for nightly homework and help your child stick to this schedule.